dahlke/eklhad/web/data/blogs/2013-11-14-workshop-wireframing-tools-and-techniques-w-carolyn-chandler/index.md

 Good wireframes will achieve a balance between being too detailed and too vague.

-### What do you need to know before you create a wireframe?
+### Prerequisite Knowledge for Creating a Wireframe

 - Business requirements
 - Content requirements
 - Existing brand and style requirements